On large deviations in the averaging principle for SDE's with a "full dependence", correction: Proof of theorem 1

 to that for the probability

 and further to

 where both $\psi,\chi$ approximate $\varphi$.
 The rough idea is eventually to choose a step function as $\psi$ and piecewise linear one as $\chi$, however we are going to perform these approximations gradually.
-A step function is needed because we only have a technical tool -- the Lemma 5 -- established for this very case.
+A step function is needed because we only have a technical tool -- the Lemma \ref{L-main} -- established for this very case.
 A piecewise linear $\psi$ is not necessary, but convenient.
-Eventually we consider a finite-dimensional subset of the set $\{\rho(X,\varphi)<\delta\}$, of the form (slightly abusing notations which will be explained in the sequel)
+Eventually we will consider a finite-dimensional ``discretized'' subset of the set $\{\rho(X,\varphi)<\delta\}$ with appropriately chosen $\Delta$, $X^\psi$, deterministic curves $\psi, \chi$, and constants $\delta'_k$: in particular, we will choose $\delta'_1 << \delta'_2 << \ldots << \delta'_{T/\Delta} << \delta$.
+While performing all these approximations, we need to establish simultaneously a special property: at any point $s$, the Fenchel-Legendre adjoint to the $\dot \chi_s$ variable $\beta_s = \beta_s[\psi_s,\dot \chi_s]$ (see below) can be chosen uniformly bounded.